-All the students found it adequate to do this type of project, different from the mainstream, exploring non-visual interfaces.
-They found the survey very useful to broaden their perspective and knowledge on the field, and did enjoy studying and evaluating the DTB player, in a more practical perspective and related with a research project.
-Main comments: "It was a very good theme", "the survey and the DTB project complemented each other", "it was a fine opportunity to participate in a research project, contacting other researchers and teachers outside the classroom, and to do the evaluation tests in a usability lab", "it was a rare opportunity to learn something different", "I felt useful sharing my experience with others that didn't know about non-visual interfaces"
+All the students found it adequate and interesting to do this type of project, which was different from the mainstream since it explored non-visual interfaces.
+They found the survey on non-visual user interfaces very useful to broaden their perspectives and knowledge of the field, and they did enjoy studying and evaluating the DTB player, from a more practical perspective and related with a research project.
+Main comments: 'It was a very good theme', 'the survey and the DTB project complemented each other', 'it was a fine opportunity to participate in a research project, contacting other researchers and teachers outside the classroom, and to do the evaluation tests in a usability lab', 'it was a rare opportunity to learn something different', 'I felt useful sharing my experience with others who didn't know about non-visual interfaces'

-The only drawback pointed out was that they were not learning and acquiring the same skills as the other students, although they could learn some of it from the colleagues' presentations and the few usability questionnaires they answered to.
-The blind students did not answer these questionnaires because they felt way too far from what they could easily perceive, and it was not a central issue in their own project.
-However, the students believed that they could more easily catch up with the missing knowledge on their own, than with what they learned in the other project in such special conditions.
+The only drawback pointed out was that they were not learning and acquiring the same skills as the other students, although they could learn some of it from the colleagues' presentations and the usability questionnaires they answered.
+The blind students did not answer these questionnaires because they considered them too far from what they could easily perceive, and it was not a central issue in their own project.
+However, the six students believed that they could more easily acquire the missing knowledge on their own, than the knowledge they gained from their specific project, carried out in such special conditions.

 In the end, they all felt more comfortable about designing a non-visual interface.
-Sighted students think they would be able to approach the design of a visual interface, while blind ones are not so sure: "Maybe with some help, I could mange to build one.
-I might have something to say and contribute in such a design."
+Sighted students think they would be able to approach the design of a visual interface, while blind ones are not so sure: 'Maybe with some help, I could mange to build one.
+I might have something to say and contribute to such a design.'

-Prof. Tony Stockman's experience reinforces this belief: "I also have not found my blindness has stopped me from being able to make suggestions about how to improve the visual layout or design of things in some cases, providing of course I have a clear understanding of the task and the interface."
+Prof. Tony Stockman's experience reinforces this belief: 'I also have not found my blindness has stopped me from being able to make suggestions about how to improve the visual layout or design of things in some cases, providing of course I have a clear understanding of the task and the interface.'